 Please find a list of further HEE leadership and management courses and information on how to apply here.

 HEE provide postgraduate doctors with an opportunity to attend Peer Mentoring and Mentoring courses throughout their training and do not fund these courses individually or as part of a School regional teaching programme.
 Further information on mentoring can be found here.

-Postgraduate doctors will be supported to attend one ‘train the trainer course’ during their training.
+Postgraduate doctors will be supported to attend one ‘train the trainer course’ during their training if this is approved by their Educational Supervisor, Head of School or Training Programme Director (and in some cases their Associate Dean).
 This will be fully reimbursed.

 Educational Supervision courses from HEE-SW Faculty Development are available to attend in the latter part of training (during the final two years of training) at no cost to the postgraduate doctor.
 Please send expressions of interest to Faculty Development.